dariomx/topcoder-srm/README.md

 At the beginning I had a very hard time trying to solve these questions, given that I saw the required tools at school a couple of decades back.
 Not to mention that the first 17+ years of my experience, did not give me much practice about these type of problems.
-After pushing a couple of years, I managed to transition towards a more mathematical-oriented position (aka machine-learning/data-science).
-I have been happily there since 2018, and I can tell that now I do have excuses to apply algorithmic thinking; and even some of the solutions I came up with here.

-We could say that, I started officially with algorithm problems at the beginning of 2017; and since then I am becoming better at solving these problems.
+We could say that, I started officially with algorithm problems at the beginning of 2017; and since then I am becoming better at solving these problems; it is a very gradual process.
+I mostly used Python3 for my solutions, and time to time Java.
-It is a very gradual process, and the time investment has varied; but I ended up dedicating at least 8 hours peer week (usually on weekends).
-I am confident that at some point, I will master this area.
-My final goal is to compete on the international arena, just for fun and to show myself that, with perseverance, I can do anything that I want (even if it seemed quite hard at the beginning).

-Before knowing about sortedcontainers package in Python (which leetcode does have, wooohoo!); I used to switch to Java when I needed a sorted structure like a TreeMap.
-Nowadays, both here and at work, I try to stay with Python3.
-It seems to have everything I need, to grow-up strong and happy.

 All the solutions that I post here are mine, and the few exceptions will explicitly mention where I took them from.
 I think it has more value to present